Home

 This looks pretty fancy to me.
 What would happen if we swapped the order of the geom_violin() and geom_boxplot() lines?
 Try it out.

 What you should see is that the order of geoms matters.
-Sequential geoms are plotted on top of the precious ones, and you need to consider this when making plots.
-Note that if you have multiple layers, there are ways to use semi-transparent colors.
+Sequential geoms are plotted on top of the previous ones, and you need to consider this when making plots.
+If needed, there are ways to make colors semi-transparent.

 A couple final things: